odhran-kainos/blog/post/15 - Benchmarking Scala Collections.md

 act as a mutable bucket to put things. `mutable.Buffer` serves the same purpose.
 Which one should you use?

-It turns out, for many purposes it really doesn't matter.
-While their internals are totally different (linked list vs growable array) they turn out to be about the same speed to construct item-by-item, and to deconstruct by removing items one by one: `List` is slightly faster for these "put things and take things out of a bucket" operations, but probably not enough for you to actually notice.

-The real trade-offs are elsewhere:
+It turns out, using a `List` is actually substantially faster than using a `mutable.Buffer` if you are accumulating a collection item-by-item:
+2-3x for smaller collections, 1.5-2x for larger collections.
+A non-trivial difference!

+Apart from performance, there are other differences between them as well:

 - `mutable.Buffer` allows fast indexed lookup, while `List` doesn't